 cqlsh tool which is shipped with the Cassandra package.

 Connected to Test Cluster at 127.0.0.1:9042. [cqlsh 5.0.1 | Cassandra 3.11.4 | CQL spec 3.4.4 | Native protocol v4] Use HELP for help. cqlsh>

 Renaming Apache Cassandra Cluster

 By default, the Cassandra cluster is named “Test Cluster”.
-If you want to change it follow the steps bellow:
+If you want to change the name, follow the steps below:

 First, login to the Cassandra CQL terminal by typing: